fiskl-accounting/help-docs/docs/Tutorials/Accounting/record-an-expense.md

 </div>
 </details>

+## Two Methods of Recording Expenses

-## Method 1: Record Expense and Reconcile in Accounting
+### Method 1: Direct Accounting Entry

+Use this method when:
+- You're working directly with your bank, credit card, or cash transactions
+- You want the expense to immediately reflect in your accounting

+Steps:
+1. Navigate to the appropriate account in your Chart of Accounts:
+   - Bank accounts: `Assets > Cash & Cash Equivalence > [Your Bank Name]`
+   - Credit card accounts: `Liabilities > Credit Card > [Your Credit Card Name]`
+   - Cash accounts: `Assets > Cash & Cash Equivalence > Cash on Hand`
+2. Find the transaction
+3. Categorize the transaction as an expense
+4. Add supporting information (optional):
+   - Attach documents
+   - Add notes, client information, or vendor details

+### Method 2: Standalone Expenses (Record Now, Reconcile Later)

 Use this method when you want to:

-- Capture detailed expense information (e.g., restaurant receipts with attendees and reasons)
+- Capture detailed expense information quickly (e.g., restaurant receipts with attendees and reasons)
-- Use OCR to extract relevant details
+- Use OCR to extract relevant details from receipts
 - Allow team members to record expenses for later reconciliation by an admin

-Important: Adding an expense this way is just a placeholder.
-It doesn't count towards accounting until you reconcile it.

-Steps to record and reconcile an expense:
+- Create billable expenses to add to client invoices

+**Important**: Standalone expenses are placeholders and don't count towards your accounting until reconciled.

+Steps:
 1. Record the expense:
    - Enter expense details
    - Attach supporting documents
    - Use OCR to extract information (if available)
 2. Reconcile the expense:
    - Find the corresponding transaction in your Bank, Credit Card, or Cash account
    - Use the match functionality to link the recorded expense with the transaction

-## Method 2: Pure Accounting

-In most cases, you only need to record your expenses in your [Chart of Accounts](../../Core-Features/Accounting/chart-of-accounts.md).
-The goal is to work primarily from your [Money Accounts](/docs/Tutorials/Banking/how-to-import-bank#understanding-money-accounts-in-fiskl), which are the accounts where money flows into and out of your company.

-Here's how to record expenses using this method:

-1. Identify the appropriate Money Account:
-   - Bank accounts: `Assets > Cash & Cash Equivalence > [Your Bank Name]`
-   - Credit card accounts: `Liabilities > Credit Card > [Your Credit Card Name]`
-   - Cash accounts: `Assets > Cash & Cash Equivalence > Cash on Hand`

-1. Find the transaction in the selected Money Account

-1. Categorize the transaction:
-   - Assign the correct expense category (e.g., "Travel Expense")

-1. Add supporting information (optional):
-   - Attach documents (images, files)
-   - Record detailed notes
-   - Add client and vendor information
-   - Include receipt numbers

-Example:
-If you paid for an airline ticket using your Chase bank account:

-1. Navigate to `Assets > Cash & Cash Equivalence > Chase Bank`
-1. Locate the transaction for the airline ticket
-1. Categorize it as "Travel Expense"
-1. Attach the receipt and add any relevant notes

-Remember: Reconciliation is crucial to ensure the expense is properly accounted for in your financial records.
+## Key Points to Remember

+1. Standalone expenses don't affect your accounting until reconciled.
+2. Direct accounting entries immediately impact your financial reports.
+3. You can turn standalone expenses into billable items by assigning a client or adding them to an invoice.
+4. Team members with limited permissions can create standalone expenses for admin review.

-By following these methods, you can effectively manage and record your expenses in Fiskl, ensuring accurate and up-to-date financial records for your business.
+By understanding these methods, you can choose the best approach for your specific situation and ensure accurate expense tracking in Fiskl.